Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Reuters, President Lopez also went to Mazatlan to observe the solar eclipse in this city.

-As the solar eclipse began to move towards major cities in the US, many astronomy enthusiasts were excited about this special event.
+As the solar eclipse began to move towards major US cities, many astronomy enthusiasts were excited about this special event.

 Total solar eclipse observed from Mazatlan city on the morning of April 8.
 (Photo: Reuters)